omarzain27/School-donation-analysis/README.md

 ## Project overview
 68 million data is analysed to answers question like:

-1.which 10 states have the most number of school that opened projects to gather donations ?
+1. which 10 states have the most number of school that opened projects to gather donations ?

-2.what are the top 10 states in which schools gathered most amount of AVERAGE donation for their projects?
+2. what are the top 10 states in which schools gathered most amount of AVERAGE donation for their projects?

-3.Analyse the Maximum , Minimum , mean , meadian, 25 amd 75% percentiles of donations?
+3. Analyse the Maximum , Minimum , mean , meadian, 25 amd 75% percentiles of donations?

-4.In which states there are more donation done by donors?
+4. In which states there are more donation done by donors?

-5.How mant different project types exists ?
+5. How mant different project types exists ?
 What is the total donation amount for each of them ?

 hint: plotly library doesnt't show in github so the missing plot will be in screenshots folder.